 By general agreement among schools, the earliest date of acceptance to American dental schools is December 1.
 A rolling admissions process begins on this date and continues until the class is filled.
 The School of Dental Medicine class size is limited to 80 students.
 Applicants are notified initially by phone, followed by written acceptance and matriculation agreements.

-Candidates who receive the offer of acceptance are asked to return the admissions materials and both non-refundable deposits of $1000 each, postmarked by March 15th.
+Candidates who receive the offer of acceptance are asked to return the admissions materials and both non-refundable deposits of $1000 each, postmarked by the dates indicated on acceptance materials.
 Deposits are applied to the first semester tuition.